myBSnotE/genebrawl-public/README.md

 **Supercell** is a trademark of **Supercell Oy**.

-%%maybe will do something with this later%%
+*maybe will do something with this later*